-Finally, the ’George Lucas: Unreliable Narrator & Time Travelling Revisionist…' thread attempts to highlight and catalogue some of the revisionism, altering of history and contradictory claims by George Lucas / Lucasfilm as to the formation, planning and history of the Star Wars films and universe therein.
+And the ’George Lucas: Unreliable Narrator & Time Travelling Revisionist…' thread attempts to highlight and catalogue some of the revisionism, altering of history and contradictory claims by George Lucas / Lucasfilm as to the formation, planning and history of the Star Wars films and universe therein.

 Please take your time to look around the site before posting - and to also get a feel for the place.
 We are not like reddit or 4chan etc (not that there’s anything wrong with these sites) - we’re just a little different… more of an old-skool site ‘for a more civilised age’… 😉

 Immense thanks to zombie84 for allowing me to use, edit, abridge & update his comprehensive editorial piece from SSW•com as part of this thread - and also to doubleofive for getting me the ‘greenlight’ to do so.

 As ever, please let me know if you see any incorrect info or broken links - or have any suggestions for content to be included in here - thank you.